YAY…You chose Caitlin Amy…

 ENGAGEMENT SESSION TIPS

-Couples sessions are a nice way for me to understand more about you and a great excuse to take some time out from wedding planning and focus on each other.
+Couples sessions are such a fun way for me to get to know you both and a perfect excuse to hit pause on wedding planning and just focus on each other.

 Shoot Details